ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 Overview
 ========

-The availability of faster processors such as Pixhawk and the PX4 have enabled more advanced mathematical algorithms to be implemented to estimate the orientation, velocity and position of the flight vehicle.
+The availability of faster processors (like the one on Pixhawk) have enabled more advanced mathematical algorithms to be implemented to estimate the orientation, velocity and position of the flight vehicle.
 An Extended Kalman Filter (EKF) algorithm has been developed that uses